FreetimeMaker/Aphmau/README.md

-This is an Website about the YouTuber Aphmau, there are other websites included with a link to them and This Website is in English.
+This is an Website about the YouTuber Aphmau(https://freetimemaker.github.io/), there are other websites included with a link to them and This Website is in English.